-No dwelling unit may be reported to K-WAP as completed until the inspected by a certified individual per section 2.4.1.3 who certifies that the applicable work has been completed in a professional manner and in accordance with the priority determined by the audit procedures.
-The final inspector shall certify and document in the client file that all work performed meets or exceeds the specifications as outlined in the Kansas SWS Field Guide.
+No dwelling unit may be reported to KWAP as completed until the inspected by a certified individual per section 2.4.1.3 who certifies that the applicable work has been completed in a professional manner and in accordance with the priority determined by the audit procedures.
+The final inspector shall certify and document in the client file that all work performed meets or exceeds the specifications as outlined in the Kansas SWS Field Guide with a pass or fail denoted on final workorder.